Topeka, Kansas Divorce Attorneys in Shawnee County

 Child Support in Topeka, Kansas

-As with every other family law issue, the court will determine the matter of child support.
+As with every other domestic relations issue, the court will determine the matter of child support.
 The court may order either or both parties to pay an equitable amount necessary to support their child or children.
-Pursuant to Supreme Court Rule 88.01 and Form 14, some of the factors the court will take into consideration while determining the amount of child support include:- The financial needs and resources of the child
+Pursuant to Supreme Court Rule 88.01 and Form 14, some of the factors the court will take into consideration while determining the amount of child support include:

 - The financial resources and needs of the parents